jillibus/Credit_Risk_Analysis/README.md

 ## For Deliverable 2, I will use the SMOTEENN Algorithm to Predict Credit Risk.

-I then modeled these 2 models together, to see if combining them would make the predictions even better for the customer.
+I took the Over Sampling and Under Sampling Models and merged them to create a 3rd Model, to see if combining them would make the predictions even better for the customer.
 Using the SMOTEEN Model from the Skikit-learn library, i followed the same steps, and resampled the data.
 ```
 overunder = SMOTEENN(random_state=1)
 X_resampled, y_resampled = overunder.fit_resample(X_train, y_train)